 7print("after_stride_10:", compressed_steps(duration_s=40, frontend_hz=100, stride=10))1raw_steps: 4000

 Visual encoders add work before the first output token can be generated, with cost depending on resolution, crop count, and batch policy.
-For some single-image routes that encoder pass dominates time-to-first-token; for others, visual prefill or decode dominates.
+For some single-image routes that encoder pass dominates time to first token (TTFT); for others, visual prefill or decode dominates.
 Multiple high-resolution images or video frames increase the need to measure each stage.

 Separate vision-encoding and text-generation pools can let each workload use different batching and autoscaling controls.
-That split also introduces RPC, cache-consistency, and scheduling costs, so it is a design to benchmark rather than a default latency win.
+That split also introduces RPC, cache-consistency, and scheduling costs, so it's a design to benchmark rather than a default latency win.

 In early-fusion systems, visual tokens consume KV cache (Key-Value cache) just like text tokens, so a 1,000-token visual prefix reduces the space available for text and output reservations.
 Cross-attention systems move more cost into separate visual memory and extra attention blocks instead of the main prompt prefix.
 Either way, memory pressure grows with batch size and admitted visual evidence.

-To mitigate this, a serving system can use memory optimization techniques.
-PagedAttention helps manage fragmented KV-cache memory by allocating non-contiguous blocks for long prompts, including prompts with large visual prefixes[19].
-Additionally, if a user asks multiple questions about the same image, cached encoder features or projected tokens avoid upstream repeated work; decoder prefill is skipped only when prefix/KV reuse is supported for the matching visual prefix.
+To control this memory pressure, a serving system can use PagedAttention to allocate non-contiguous KV-cache blocks for long prompts, including prompts with large visual prefixes[18].
+If a user asks multiple questions about the same image, cached encoder features or projected tokens avoid upstream repeated work; decoder prefill is skipped only when prefix/KV reuse is supported for the matching visual prefix.

 Balancing optimization across modalities during end-to-end or partially unfrozen training can be difficult.
-There often is not a clean "vision loss" fighting a separate "text loss."
+There often isn't a clean "vision loss" fighting a separate "text loss."
 Multimodal batches, connector updates, or modality-specific learning rates can drag the language model away from its pre-trained distribution, showing up as weaker pure-text behavior.

 A possible contributor is mismatch between image features and decoder input states early in training, often called the modality gap.
-If the connector is not aligned adequately, grounding quality can suffer.
+If the connector isn't aligned adequately, grounding quality can suffer.
 Track learning rates, gradients, pure-text regressions, and grounded task slices rather than assuming one symptom has one cause.

 Visual inputs introduce attack vectors that text-only guardrails can't catch.
 A screenshot, PDF, or image can contain prompt injection text that the OCR or vision stack faithfully reads.
 The model isn't "cheating" here.
 It's doing exactly what it was trained to do: extract and follow visible instructions.